Volunteering

 Redwood Day invites everyone for coffee, community, and conversation most Friday mornings throughout the school year.
 Every grade will have the opportunity to sign up to help by picking up pastries and assisting the chairs with set up and clean up.
 See the calendar for the full list of dates.

-Generations Day is an event that welcomes grandparents and special friends to learn more about Redwood Day and their student’s experience here after two years of holding it virtually, we hope to hold this event on campus once again, assuming it is safe to do so.
-Volunteers help set up, greet guests, serve food and beverages, guide visitors on campus, take pictures, clean up, and offer assistance as needed.
-(Volunteering is the only way to attend the event as a parent!)
+Generations Day is an event that welcomes grandparents and special friends to learn more about Redwood Day and their students’ experience here.
+Volunteers help set up, greet guests, serve refreshments, guide visitors on campus, take pictures, clean up, and offer assistance as needed.

 • Room Parents/Grade Parents

-Room Parents (in the Lower School) and grade level parents (in the Middle School) coordinate directly with their teachers or grade-level advisors as well as their fellow parents to recruit volunteers for in-class/grade needs (field trip drivers, art/library volunteers, snack, etc.), planning the class/grade auction project, purchasing teacher gifts, and more.
+Room Parents (in the Lower School) and grade level parents (in the Middle School) coordinate directly with their teachers and administrators, as well as their fellow parents, to recruit volunteers for in-class/grade needs (field trip drivers, library volunteers, etc.), and school-wide events, purchasing teacher gifts, and more.

 *RD Diversity in Action FAQ